Intestinal Worms In Cats & Dogs

 Fleas are the MOST COMMON external parasite we find on dogs and cats from suburb and surrounds.
 They cause intense itching and hair loss, and may also trigger skin allergies or transmit other parasites to your dog.

-Flea prevention involves a monthly spot on treatment or oral tablet – call us to make sure you use the right product.
-BEWARE as pyrethrin-based flea treatments are toxic to cats.
+Flea prevention involves a monthly spot on treatment or oral tablet – call us to make sure you use the right product, as some may be toxic to cats.

-No paralysis ticks are usually around Maldon or Central Victoria, but they can be “unwanted luggage” on animals and clothing brought back from holidays in tick areas.
+No paralysis ticks are usually around Maldon or Central Victoria, but they can be found on animals and clothing brought back from holidays in tick areas.

 Once a tick attaches to your pet’s skin it becomes engorged with blood and injects a potent toxin that causes muscle paralysis – this can cause death if the muscles that help your pet breathe become paralysed.

-There are topical treatments available to protect your pet from ticks.
+There are treatments available to protect your pet from ticks.

-Call our friendly Maldon staff today to ensure your pet is protected against parasites – we can recommend the best products.
+Call us today to ensure your pet is protected against parasites – we can recommend the best products.